kurtosis-tech/ZZ-DEPRECATED_kurtosis/tutorials/getting-started.md

 In the below tutorial we'll show how to implement each of these components from scratch.

 ## The Test Network
 A test always runs against a network of services being tested, and each test will declare the type of network it wants to run against.
-We're  and we'll need to tell Kurtosis what that network should look like for the test we'll write in this tutorial.
+We'll need to tell Kurtosis what that network should look like for the test we'll write in this tutorial.

 Networks are composed of services, so our first step is defining what a "service" looks like.